About Liz Kay & Her Diary (aka lizkaythediary)

 Just a place where I discuss the happenings in my life – and I have A LOT going on – openly and honestly and in a way that is relatable.
 My life may have some really low, rough points, but it’s often filled with great things too!
 If there is anything you are curious about, feel free to ask as this is an interactive diary!

 You can also expect to hear about and see pictures of my beloved cat, Patches’ life!
 She’s a gorgeous dilute calico tabby (“calibby” I believe) who I rescued years ago from a farm and has been my best friend ever since!

 I’ve been through a lot.
 Like a lot, a lot.
-You’ll hear more as I continue to write – maybe I’ll even write a book.
+You’ll hear more as I continue to write – maybe I’ll even write a book one day as it’s been suggested to me.
 It’s time for me to heal.
 Let’s try to heal together.